Unpacking the Chill: The Real Impact of Ice Packs on Belly Fat Reduction

 • Weight loss (due to brown fat cell activation)

-One study showed that after 20 cryotherapy treatments, menopausal women did show reduced abdominal obesity due to thermogenesis [8]; however, clinical evidence on cryotherapy is slim.
-A single cryotherapy session can run between $20 and $80 [9].
+One study showed that after 20 cryotherapy treatments, menopausal women did show reduced abdominal obesity due to thermogenesis; however, clinical evidence on cryotherapy is slim.
+A single cryotherapy session can run between $20 and $80.8, 9

 Is Ice Pack Therapy, Cryotherapy, or CoolSculpting Worth It?

 It is natural to wonder whether ice packs can reduce belly fat because there is plenty of evidence that cold temperatures destroy fat cells.
-The question is, what’s the right way to go about it?
+The question concerns the correct approach to take.

 • Ice Pack Therapy

-Is proven to produce systemic hormonal and anti-inflammatory effects, which can help with recovery from soreness or reduce arthritic pain [10].
+Is proven to produce systemic hormonal and anti-inflammatory effects, which can help with recovery from soreness or reduce arthritic pain.10

 Although ice pack therapy is accessible, it’s also ineffective at “melting” belly fat and not worth the risks it poses.
 Applying an ice pack to the bare skin will cause frostbite, which can lead to long-lasting health problems like stiffness and pain.
 So in other words, ice packs should be primarily used on injuries like back aches to flight inflammation.
 In addition to icing the area, an easy diet for back pain can help reduce the inflammation as well.